-RV life that literally catapulted us into the more minimalistic lifestyle came at a time when we needed it most.
+Our RV lifestyle has literally catapulted us into the more minimalistic lifestyle came at a time we probably needed it most.

 Now, we think about everything we put each dollar bill on the counter for.
 Each purchase must have meaning and reason.
+The full-time RV lifestyle forces us to become minimalists.
 Purchases have to be small and lightweight because once we downsized to our tiny motorhome, space and weight became even more of a premium.
 So, each time we look at our bank account, we’re happy to say it’s growing!
 Because we don’t buy crap or fall to the consumerism that others think we should.